rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

     QOS for private and institutional partitions can be changed upon the owner's request.

-## Private Partitions
-These partitions are typically associated with a research group with access approved by PI.
-They can be shared with other PIs or researchers across the University of Chicago and also with external collaborators who have midway accounts ([Apply](https://rcc.uchicago.edu/accounts-allocations/join-different-pi-account){:target="_blank"}).
-Private partitions can be purchased via [RCC Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to better accommodate the needs of a research group.

 ## Do I Have Access to a Partition?
 To check if you have access to a partition, first determine which groups your account belongs to: